 What is Herringbone Flooring?

-Herringbone parquet flooring is available in solid wood and engineered wood flooring, with tongue-and-groove or click connection.
+Herringbone timber parquet flooring is available in solid wood and engineered wood flooring, with tongue-and-groove or click connection.
 It is a pattern that combines larger and smaller number of pieces, compared to any other type of flooring and therefore the level of the subfloor and the bonding to the subfloor is important.

-Understanding the Difference between Glue-down and Floating
+Understanding the Difference between Glue-Down and Floating Installations

 Before diving into the benefits of glue-down installation, it’s important to understand the two methods.

 In the glue-down method, the flooring planks are adhered directly to the subfloor using a strong adhesive.
 This creates a permanent bond between the floor and the subfloor.
-With floating floors, the planks are not attached to the subfloor.
-Instead, they "float" over an underlay, with the planks being clicked or locked together at the edges.

-Why Glue-Down is the Preferred Choice
+Why Glue-down is the Preferred Choice?

 Although, all tongue-and-groove (T&G) flooring products are installed using the glue-down method, many flooring products with a click system are often advertised as suitable for floating installations.
 However, these products can be sensitive to the subfloor's level, imperfect factory cutting, uneven spots, and even the softness created by the underlay.
 This can lead to squeaking noises after installation.